gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 ### Posterior Parameter Uncertainty

 Let's start by calculating the (approximate) __posterior__ parameter covariance matrix.
-Here, we are updating parameter covariance following notional calibration as represented by te Jacobian matrix and both prior parameter and observation noise covariance matrices.
+Here, we are updating parameter covariance following notional calibration as represented by the Jacobian matrix and both prior parameter and observation noise covariance matrices.

-In other words, given prior parameter uncertainty (expressed by the prior `cov` matrix) and the inherent noise in measurments (expressed by the `obscov` matrix), we calculate the expected parameter uncertainty __after__ calibration.
-This assumes that calibration achieves a fit comensurate with measurement noise, parameter linearity, etc.
+In other words, given prior parameter uncertainty (expressed by the prior `cov` matrix) and the inherent noise in measurements (expressed by the `obscov` matrix), we calculate the expected parameter uncertainty __after__ calibration.
+This assumes that calibration achieves a fit commensurate with measurement noise, parameter linearity, etc.

 The posterior parameter covariance is stored as a `pyemu.Cov` object in the `sc.posterior_parameter` attribute: